User Identification

 console.log('User identified with ID:', endUserId);

-Returns: Promise<string> - The endUserId of the identified user
+Returns: Promise<string> - The endUserId (the anonymous UUID for the current session).

 2. identifyUserGlobally() - Global Function

-Use this function when you don't have direct access to a tracker instance, or for global user identification.
+Use this when you don't have direct access to a tracker instance (e.g. from a utility module or auth callback that doesn't receive the tracker as a dependency).

 import { identifyUserGlobally } from 'humanbehavior-js';